foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/rec_gru.rst

 This kernel implies sequential processing of the set of inputs vectors which is passed by input tensor of shape (batch_size, N) where N is the length of the single frame :math:`x_{t}` .
 Both directions of processing (forward and backward) are supported and defined by cfg structure.
-Kernel can output the bunch of results for according to each step of processing, or only the last one in the sequence.
+The Kernel can output the bunch of results for according to each step of processing, or only the last one in the sequence.

 Dense part of calculations uses scratch data from configuration structure for results, and consequently